sfepy/sfepy/doc/primer.rst

     * CELLS (the model element connectivity),
     * VECTORS (the node displacements in the x-, y- and z- directions).

-*SfePy* provides a script (`postproc.py`) to quickly view the solution.
-To run this script you need to have `Mayavi`_ installed.
+*SfePy* provides a script (`resview.py`) to quickly view the solution.
+To run this script you need to have `pyvista`_ installed.
 From the command line issue the following (assuming the correct paths)::

-    ./postproc.py its2D.vtk
+    ./resview.py its2D.vtk -2

-The `postproc.py` script generates the image shown below, which shows by default the displacements in the model as arrows and their magnitude as color scale.
+The `resview.py` script generates the image shown below, which shows by default the displacements in the model as arrows and their magnitude as color scale.
 Cool, but we are more interested in the stresses.
 To get these we need to modify the problem description file and do some